 Investing in Just One Student Helps a Whole Community

 Today, only 3 girls from her village have passed Grade 12, and Konhing is the only one to graduate.
 She wants to be instrumental in changing this trend and now works for World Vision, an NGO that supports the encouragement and mentor ship of youth in rural communities.
-Initially skeptical, her neighbor are slowly seeing her as a role model in the community.
+Her neighbors are slowly seeing her as a role model in the community even though they were initially skeptical about a young woman advocating for education.
 She tells youth, “knowledge is more valuable than money,” and will fight until all young girls are enabled the opportunity to continue their studies and build sustainable futures.